Eclipse Minute: What is a total solar eclipse?

-On April 8th Syracuse and parts of central New York will be treated to a total solar eclipse
+SYRACUSE, NY (WSYR-TV) — On April 8th Syracuse and parts of Central New York will be treated to a total solar eclipse

 What causes a total solar eclipse?